Skip to Content

 Size and dimensions

-• Do not put anything down the drain or in the toilet that can easily go in the garbage
+• Do not put anything down the drain or in the toilet that should go in the garbage.

 Do's and don'ts